awslabs/damo/README.md

 damo suddenly exit with `You're using deprecated single line DAMOS format` message.
 Why?
 ----------------------------------------------------------------------------------------

 Because the single line DAMOS scheme format is no more supported.
-Please report your usecase to sj@kernel.org, damon@lists.linux.dev and linux-mm@kvack.org if you depend on those.
+You can convert your old DAMOS schemes to supported format by checking v1.8.1 of damo and using `damo translate_damos` command.
+Please report your usecase to sj@kernel.org, damon@lists.linux.dev and linux-mm@kvack.org if you depend on the old format.

 damo suddenly prints `Python2 support of damo is deprecated` message.
 Why?